-Again through IMER, the University of Adelaide administers the ARC Graphene Enabled Industry Transformation Hub, a major partnership between universities and industry partners to develop a sustainable graphene-based industry in Australia.
+Again through ISER, the University of Adelaide administers the ARC Graphene Enabled Industry Transformation Hub, a major partnership between universities and industry partners to develop a sustainable graphene-based industry in Australia.

 Our researchers have outstanding knowledge in graphene production and functionalisation, and have contributed strongly to the hub's growing IP portfolio.
-Now including six patents (PCT stage),remediation, sensors and energy storage.Several technologies have been licensed to industry partners, with one industry partner (Spark Technologies) recently listing on the ASX.
+Now including six patents (PCT stage), five licensing technologies, and a broad range of new